 Still, with its sufficient port arrangement, above-average hardware, and expanded built-in storage, the Lenovo Chromebook S345 is a worthy contender.

 What Is a Chromebook?

-- Data safety — even if you lose your Chromebook all your documents, as well as photos and music, will remain in your private cloud and, therefore, will not be lost.
+- Data safety - even if you lose your Chromebook, all your documents, photos, and music will remain in your private cloud and, therefore, will not be lost.

-- Fast system boot and operation — a Chromebook recovers from a sleep mode within 1 second.
+- Fast system boot and operation - a Chromebook recovers from the sleep mode within 1 second.

-- Good battery life means a Chromebook works autonomously for several hours and so, can be used during business trips.
+- Good battery life which means a Chromebook works autonomously for several hours and it makes it an important assistant, particularly during business trips.

 - Chrome OS from Google is virus-proof.